Machine Learning & Knowledge Extraction for Health*

 *) Health includes all aspects of complete physical, mental and social well-being (WHO definition)

-Workshop organized by Andreas HOLZINGER & Igor JURISICA
+Workshop organized by Andreas HOLZINGER, Ljiljana MAJNARIC & Igor JURISICA

-This session is dedicated to bring together medical doctors with machine learning experts.
+The session aims to bring together medical doctors with machine learning experts.

-Health is amongst the greatest application challenges of machine learning, providing future benefits in improved medical diagnoses, disease analyses, and pharmaceutical development.
+Health provides one of the most challenging, and rewarding, applications of machine learning (ML).
+ML-Systems applied to the biomedical field provide future benefits in improved medical diagnoses, disease analyses, and pharmaceutical development – towards personalized and precision medicine.
 Health systems worldwide are challenged by big data and increasing amounts of unstructured information.
 Biomedicine and the Life Sciences are increasingly turning into a “big data” science.
 However, sometimes the problem is not big data but complex data: heterogeneous, high-dimensional, probabilistic, incomplete, uncertain and noisy data.
 The effective and efficient use of ML-algorithms for solving complex problems in health informatics are a commandment of our time and may support evidence-based decision-making and help eventually to realize the grand goals of personalized medicine: in modelling the complexity of patients to tailor medical decisions, health practices and therapies to the individual patient.

-Research topics covered by this special session include but are not limited to the following topics.
-Papers which deal with fundamental questions and theoretical aspects in machine learning are very welcome.
+Research topics – with application to health informatics – covered by this special session include but are not limited to the following topics:

 - Multi-Task Learning